BuvinJT/distbuilder/docs/QuickStart.md

 Proceed through the installer, and then run the program to confirm it works as a stand-alone executable.

-Now, review the `build.py` script.
+Having witnessed everything function, review the `build.py` script.
 It should be fairly self-explanatory for a moderately seasoned Python developer.
-The script is a relatively simple example, but covers a good portion of the major distbuilder features so as to provide a feel for what it does, and how it works.
+The script is a simple example, but covers a good portion of the major distbuilder features so as to provide a feel for what it does, and how it works.

 #### Exploring the library in depth: